CodeAndCrux/codeandcrux.github.io/_posts/2022-05-15-easiest-meditation.md

 layout: post
 title:  "Meditation Doesn't Have to Be Hard"
 date:   2022-05-15 18:22:00 -0400
+categories: Memo
-categories: prayer meditation soul mind
+tags: prayer meditation soul mind
 ---
 >"All of humanity's problems stem from man's inability to sit quietly in a room alone."
 >